Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-The loss of control over your body can be frustrating.
+Losing control over your body can be frustrating.
 You may not feel like doing activities you used to.
-You may even feel embarrassed and avoid seeing friends.
-Although these feelings are normal, it’s important to find ways around them.
+You may even feel embarrassed and stop seeing friends.
+These feelings are normal.
+But it’s important to find ways around them.
 Staying active and involved can help.
 Friends, family, and community groups can also offer support.

 You may not always feel like being social.
 But it’s important to stay engaged with others.
 Family and friends can keep you company, offer advice, or simply make you laugh.
 Community and faith-based organizations can also offer ways to stay involved.
-Joining a Parkinson’s support group is another option.
+Joining a Parkinson support group is another option.
 This lets you share thoughts and feelings with others who are going through the same things as you.
 Meeting with others who have the same condition can also help you find out about other ways to cope.

 It’s normal to have days when you feel down.
 Not being able to do all the things you used to do can be discouraging.
 Often, these feelings come and go over time.
-But Parkinson’s disease may also cause changes in the brain that lead to depression.
-So if you find yourself feeling hopeless, tired, or sad most of the time, talk to your doctor.
-These feelings may be signs of depression, which can be treated with medications and therapy.
-If you feel suicidal, seek medical care immediately.
+But Parkinson disease may also cause changes in the brain that lead to depression.
+So if you find yourself feeling hopeless, tired, or sad most of the time, talk with your healthcare provider.
+These feelings may be signs of depression, which can be treated with medicines and therapy.
+If you feel suicidal, seek medical care right away.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |